davidgs/OSPOEventsManager/docs/user/managing-events.md

 # Managing Events

-This guide covers everything you need to know about creating, editing, and managing events in OSPO Events Manager.
+This guide covers everything you need to know about creating, editing, and managing events in Events Manager.

 ## Event Lifecycle